Atlanta Falcons vs. New York Jets NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Atlanta has combined with its opponents to score more than 46 points only two times this season.
+- Atlanta has combined with its opponents to score more than 45 points only two times this year.

-- The 55.5 points per game these two squads have allowed their opponents to score this season are 9.5 more than the 46 total in this contest.
+- These two squads surrender a combined 55.5 points per game, 10.5 more than this contest's over/under.

-- Falcons games this season feature an average total of 48.8 points, a number 2.8 points higher than Sunday's over/under.
+- The Falcons and their opponents have scored an average of 48.8 points per game in 2020, 3.8 more than Sunday's total.

-- The 46 total in this game is 2.5 points higher than the 43.5 average total in Jets games this season.
+- The 45 total in this game is 1.5 points above the 43.5 average total in Jets games this season.

 Falcons stats and trends